artimath/tanstack-effect-cloudflare-template/README.md

 Get started with Neon in minutes using one of these approaches:

 #### Option 1: Instant Database Creation (No Login Required)

+Choose any of these three methods for instant database setup:

+**Method A: Browser Setup**
-1. **Create instantly via browser**: Visit [neon.new](https://neon.new/) to instantly create a new PostgreSQL database
+1. Visit [neon.new](https://neon.new/) to instantly create a new PostgreSQL database

+**Method B: CLI Script**
-2. **Create instantly via CLI**: Use our built-in script for instant setup:
+2. Use our built-in script for instant setup:
    ```bash
    bun run db:neon-setup
    # This runs: npx neondb --yes
    ```

+**Method C: Automatic Vite Plugin (Recommended)**
+3. **Already configured!** The [`@neondatabase/vite-plugin-postgres`](https://www.npmjs.com/package/@neondatabase/vite-plugin-postgres) plugin automatically:
+   - Checks for `DATABASE_URL` in your `.env` file on first `bun run dev`
+   - Creates a claimable Neon database if not found
+   - Writes the connection string directly to your `.env` file
+   - Provides both direct and pooled connection strings
+   - Gives you a 7-day claim URL to take ownership

+   **Just run `bun run dev` and you're ready to go!** ✨

-   This command creates a temporary Neon database **instantly without requiring any login or signup**.
+All methods create a temporary Neon database **instantly without requiring any login or signup**.
 Perfect for:
 - Quick prototyping and testing
 - Open-source templates and demos
 - Getting started immediately without account setup
 - Temporary development environments

 **Note**: The database expires after 72 hours unless you claim it with a free Neon account.

 #### Option 2: Permanent Database Setup
-1. **Sign up**: Create a free account at [neon.tech](https://neon.tech/)
+1. **Sign up**: Create a free account at [neon.com](https://neon.com/)
 2. **Create project**: Set up a permanent database in your dashboard
 3. **Get connection string**: Copy from your Neon project dashboard